layoutd/live-by-bula/README.md

 ### 5. Add team pictures
 There's a setting in the admin interface to enable the display of team pictures on team pages.

 The `/live/teams/` directory is used to store team pictures.
-The pictures should be named `<TEAMID>-{ANYTHING}.jpg`.
-The team ID is the same as the team ID in the UltiOrganizer database, so `3-ESP-MIX.jpg` would be a picture for team 3, regardless of the text after the dash.
+The pictures should be follow the naming convention `<TEAMID>-{ANYTHING}.jpg`.
+The team ID is the same as the team ID in the UltiOrganizer database, so `3-ESP-MIX.jpg` would be a picture for team 3, regardless of the text after the first hyphen.

-### Coming soon
-- Custom styles configuration (Or read UO styles?)
-- Game favorite voting files.
+## 🔧 Troubleshooting

+- If you encounter issues with the admin interface, you can manually update the configuration by editing the `local-config.json` file in the `live/conf/` directory.
+- Ensure the `enable-live.php` file is included in the correct location in your main `index.php` to make Live! by BULA the default page.
+- Check file permissions for data directories
+- If the admin interface shows no configuration options after login, check that the `conf/` directory is writable

+## 📚 Additional Resources

+For more information on configuration options, refer to the comments in the admin interface.

+## 🔮 Tentative roadmap
 - Global error handling.
-- Upgrade testing.
+- Improve testing.
 - Long term parameter (long-term caching).
 - Global search.

-## Troubleshooting

-- If you encounter issues with the admin interface, you can manually configure by creating a `LocalConfig.php` file in the `live/conf/` directory.
-See `LocalConfig.example.php` for details.
-- Ensure the `enable-live.php` file is included in the correct location in your main `index.php`
-- Check file permissions for data directories
-- If the admin interface shows no configuration options after login, check that the `conf/` directory is writable

-## Additional Resources

-For more information on configuration options, refer to the comments in the admin interface or `LocalConfig.example.php`.
+- Flickering video on desktop.
+- Custom tournament location text.

-### Credits
+## 📜 Credits
 Live! by BULA developed by [BULA](https://beachultimate.org) and Justin Palmer (https://github.com/layoutd).

-## License
+## 📄 License

 This project is licensed under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 © 2025 BULA Ltd. You may use and share this work non-commercially with attribution (Live! by BULA in the footer), but you may not modify it.